Studying Maximal Entanglement and Bell Nonlocality at an Electron-Ion Collider

 The $R$-matrix and these coefficients can be calculated explicitly in the center-of-mass frame of the quark pair with the helicity basis $ \{\hat{\vb { n}},\hat{\vb {r}},\hat{\vb {k}} \} $ where $ \hat{\vb {k}} $ is the direction of the outgoing quark, $\hat{\vb {n}}$ is orthogonal to the production plane, and $ \hat{\vb {r}} $ is orthogonal to the $ \{\hat{\vb {n}},\hat{\vb {k}} \} $ plane as shown in Fig.~\ref{fig:frames}.
 The indicies $i$ and $j$ of Pauli matrices, which run from $1$ to $3$, are then mapped to the $ \{\hat{\vb { n}},\hat{\vb {r}},\hat{\vb {k}} \} $ coordinates as well.
 In the center-of-mass frame, let $ p, p', k, k' $ be the 4-momenta of the photon, the gluon, the quark, and the antiquark, respectively.
 The incoming photons are mostly off-shell, thus we write $p^2 = -Q^2 < 0$.
 The invariant mass $\sqrt{\hat{s}} $ is defined from the Mandelstam variable $\hat{s} = (p+p')^2 = (k+k')^2$, which is the partonic center-of-mass energy.
 To make the final expression more compact, we define three more dimensionless variables: $\alpha =Q^2 / \hat{s}$, $\beta = \sqrt{1-4m^2/ \hat{s}} $, and $z = \hat{\vb p} \cdot \hat{\vb k} $, where $\alpha$ is related to virtuality, $\beta$ is the speed of the produced quark, and $z=\cos \theta$ with $\theta$ being the angle between $\hat{\vb p}$ and $\hat{\vb k}$.

 In deep inelastic scattering at EICs, the incoming photons are spacelike virtual photons, which can be either longitudinal or transverse.
 Typically, the measured unpolarized cross-sections are a linear combination of these two contributions.
 In EIC experiments, it is potentially possible to separate these two contributions, despite the associated challenges.
+For example, the incoming photons are predominantly transverse in low-$Q^2$ events, while the longitudinal photons provide the dominant contribution to the concurrence measurements in high $Q^2$ and large $z$ events.
 Below, we present the cases of longitudinal and transverse photons separately, highlighting their interestingly distinct features.
 Again, we choose to work in the $ \{\hat{\vb { n}},\hat{\vb {r}},\hat{\vb {k}} \} $ coordinate system, using the physical longitudinal and transverse polarization vectors, $\epsilon_L$ and $\epsilon_T$, respectively, such that $\epsilon \cdot p =0$.

 For the longitudinal polarization contribution, we find that the coefficient matrix $C$ is given by

 Note that $ \chi_1^2+\chi_2^2 = 1$.
 In this case, the concurrence $\mathcal C[\rho_L] \equiv 1$ and the nonlocality measure $\mathcal{N} [\rho_L] =1$, indicating maximal entanglement and maximal violation of Bell inequality.
 We find that the quark pair in a maximally entangled spin triplet state and the corresponding density matrix is always in the form of a pure state $\rho_L = \ket{\Psi} \bra{\Psi}$, where